JackDca/Mailpilewiki/FAQ-Technical-Questions---Not-Encryption.md

 ### Will messages be sent via SMTP from my regular address?

 Yes, absolutely, Mailpile is an email client that inter-operates with the standard email protocol SMTP.

+### I have the server up and running exchange is set to journal mail to a specific account.
+Where in mailpile do I specify that account to poll  emails?

+We do not have any experience with setting Mailpile up with exchange servers.
+Please find our wiki on GitHub where you can try to find out how to get started with this.